 In March 2017, someone anonymously donated $1 million to pay for students across the country to receive free access to The New York Times online, according to a press release from the New York Times Company.

-Justin Norman, 53, of Dallas, Texas, held this sign in front of the Islamic Center of Irving to “share the peace with his neighbors,” according to his Facebook page.
+Justin Norman of Dallas held this sign in front of the Islamic Center of Irving to “share the peace with his neighbors,” according to his Facebook page.

-In the predawn hours of a Saturday morning in January, an arsonist set fire to the Victoria Islamic Center, a mosque in Victoria, Texas.
+In the predawn hours of a Saturday morning in January 2017, an arsonist set fire to the Victoria Islamic Center, a mosque in Victoria, Texas.
 The fire gutted the building, but the shocked community immediately responded with love.
 The Jewish and Christian communities of Victoria quickly stepped up, offering their churches and a synagogue for worship to the congregation of fewer than 150 people.
-And within days, a GoFundMe account set up to raise funds for rebuilding the uninsured structure surpassed the goal of $850,000, raising more than $1 million from people of all beliefs—including atheists.
+Within days, a GoFundMe account set up to raise funds for rebuilding the uninsured structure surpassed the goal of $850,000, raising more than $1 million from people of all beliefs—including atheists.

 A welcome break in the 24-hour news cycle came one morning in the form of an announcement from NASA: the discovery of seven Earth-size planets, three of which are “firmly located” in the habitable zone where life is most likely to thrive.
 Unexpectedly cheered by the positive, uplifting headlines focused on innovation and good old-fashioned science, I channeled my inner Neil deGrasse Tyson and took it upon myself to share the news with everyone I encountered for the rest of the day.

 Impressed by his work ethic, Derrick Taylor’s UPS co-workers pooled their resources to buy the Alabama teen a Jeep Cherokee.
-Not wanting to burden or rely on others for rides, the teen had been walking his approximately 10-mile roundtrip commute to work—much in darkness—for more than a year.
-Taylor, 19, had been working since the age of 14 to support his sick mother.
+Not wanting to burden or rely on others for rides, the teen had been walking his approximately 10-mile round trip commute to work, in the dark, for more than a year.
+Taylor, who was 19 at the time, had been working since the age of 14 to support his sick mother.
 He was moved to tears by his colleagues’ gesture.

 In the summer of 2010, Chris Leeuw took a break from kayaking to climb a truss bridge and dive into a deep southern Indiana river.
 Ten seconds later, he couldn’t feel anything from the neck down.
 Another guy had jumped with Leeuw and drifted over mid-fall, landing on Leeuw’s neck and leaving the 28-year-old a quadriplegic by the time he surfaced.
 In the ensuing weeks and months, the wheelchair-bound Leeuw traversed a dizzying network of hospitals, outpatient centers and nursing homes, but found the maze of his care complicated, expensive and not focused enough on his goal: walking again.

-Low on traditional options, Leeuw discovered Neuroworx, a low-cost therapy center in Utah, founded by a former quadriplegic, that allowed him to recuperate at his own pace for a tiny fraction of what traditional care would have cost.
+Low on traditional options, Leeuw discovered Neuroworx, a low-cost therapy center in Utah founded by a former quadriplegic, that allowed him to recuperate at his own pace for a tiny fraction of what traditional care would have cost.
 Eighteen months after his accident, Leeuw walked again.
-And in 2015, fueled by the revelatory experience, he opened NeuroHope, a low-cost clinic near downtown Indianapolis that provides affordable therapy, equipment and facilities to patients with spinal cord and other neurological injuries.
+And in 2015, fueled by the revelatory experience, he opened NeuroHope, a low-cost clinic near downtown Indianapolis, Indiana, that provides affordable therapy, equipment and facilities to patients with spinal cord and other neurological injuries.

-In the past two years, the facility has expanded twice, received a state grant to expand its services and spearheaded legislation that funds affordable long-term therapy programs.
-“We’ve helped 36 patients on their road to recovery,” Leeuw says—a road that still stretches on.
+In its first two years, the facility expanded twice, received a state grant to expand its services and spearheaded legislation that funds affordable long-term therapy programs.
+“We’ve helped 36 patients on their road to recovery,” Leeuw said—a road that still stretches on.

 Stephen Parker found himself trapped under his Toyota Prius after the car fell on him while working underneath it.
 This is it, he thought.
 His 17-year-old son, Mason, was inside the house, leaving Parker’s 8-year-old son, J.T., to try to use the car jack to save his father.
 And he did.
 When J.T. was asked how he found the strength to lift up the car, the 50-pound boy said angels helped him.

 When Johnny Jennings visited Georgia Baptist Children’s Home, he felt it was his life’s mission to help the children.
 He was 18 at the time and not ready to adopt a child, so he started helping financially.
 Jennings began collecting scrap paper and aluminum so he could cash in his collections for money.
-Today Jennings is 86 and has donated more than $400,000 over the course of his lifetime.
+At the time of Jennings’ passing in September 2022, the 91-year-old had donated more than $400,000 over the course of his lifetime.

 Saroj Sood’s Indian Society for Sponsorship & Adoption (ISSA) helps lost, abandoned and orphaned children in Kolkata, India.
-For four decades, Sood has upheld this motto: “Adopting one child won’t change the world.
+For nearly five decades, Sood has upheld this motto: “Adopting one child won’t change the world.
 But for that one child, the world will change.”
 One boy famously paid it forward: Sood took in a lost 5-year-old who was later adopted by Australians.
-Decades later, as depicted in the six-time Oscar nominated film Lion, the boy found his impoverished birth mother and financially supports her and ISSA.
+Decades later, as depicted in the six-time Oscar nominated film Lion, the boy found his impoverished birth mother and began to financially support her and ISSA.

 While attending school, Natalie Hampton was snubbed when she asked to join others at their lunch table.
-Now Hampton aims to wipe out that painful experience: The 11th-grader created the Sit With Us app.
+In September 2016, Hampton aimed to wipe out that painful experience by creating the Sit With Us app.
 Using it, kids agree to be lunchtime ambassadors and post available seating so lonely students, through their smartphones, can subtly find welcoming tablemates and make friends.
-The free app was quickly embraced when it launched in September 2016 and spread internationally within days.
+The free app was quickly embraced when it launched, and it spread internationally within days.

-“This seemed like a niche that was being missed,” Rydzy says.
-So she began playing Secret Santa.
+“This seemed like a niche that was being missed,” Rydzy said.
+So, she began playing Secret Santa.
 Each fall she asked group home coordinators to procure Christmas lists from their residents.
 Most are between 30 and 60, and many have outlived their own families.
 Rydzy scours sales flyers and stakes out Black Friday deals to fill every list, every year.

-“I feel like I’m doing something more than just Christmas gifts,” says the grandmother of seven.
+“I feel like I’m doing something more than just Christmas gifts,” said Rydzy.
 “These are members of our community that we should be taking care of.”

 When Aidan Thomas Anderson got involved with charity work at age 8, he thought he’d be inspiring his generation to give back.

-“But adults are coming into the picture,” says the now 16-year-old, who speaks and performs music at corporate events for up to 10,000 people.
+“But adults are coming into the picture,” said the now 21-year-old, who speaks and performs music at corporate events for thousands of people.
 “The need is so great for people to learn how to give.”

-By year’s end, he will have worked with 500 charities thanks to his Aidan Cares movement that helps others find their passion for service.
-He’s also spoken alongside Apple co-founder Steve Wozniak and University of Alabama football coach Nick Saban, has given his own TEDx Talk and released a single on iTunes.
-“We don’t need to be a big deal,” insists the teen.
+By the end of 2017, he had worked with 500 charities thanks to his Aidan Cares movement, which helps others find their passion for service.
+He’s also spoken alongside Apple co-founder Steve Wozniak and University of Alabama football coach Nick Saban, has given his own TEDx Talk and released multiple singles on iTunes.
+“We don’t need to be a big deal,” insists Anderson.
 “Just a ripple.”

 Sunshine on a Ranney Day